Webflow vs Hubspot cms: 2026 comparison

 - HubSpot CMS:

-- Depends more heavily on the quality of the theme and the modules chosen
+- Depends more heavily on the quality of the chosen theme and modules

-- Can load more scripts related to marketing features
+- May load more scripts tied to marketing features

 - Both: SSL, server protection, managed backups

-- HubSpot: integrated tools for managing consents, email preferences, etc.
+- HubSpot: built-in tools for consent management, email preferences, etc.

-- For very sensitive cases (health, finance...), check the certifications and the location of the data.
+- For highly sensitive cases (health, finance…), check certifications and data location.

 - Webflow:

-- Simple interface to manage redirects and URL mapping
+- Simple interface for managing redirects and URL mapping

-One migrating to Webflow well-prepared always includes a precise SEO redirections plan in order to avoid any loss of organic traffic.
+A well-prepared migration to Webflow always includes a precise SEO redirect plan to avoid any loss of organic traffic.

 - HubSpot CMS:

-- Built-in 404 redirections and error management tools
+- Built-in redirect and 404 error management tools

 - Webflow forms connected to HubSpot via: